How to make money on fiverr quick and easily

 Also, I think about the entirety of the job and ask myself an important question.
 What price would I feel comfortable doing this work?
 This question takes into account squeezing the job in amongst other jobs, balancing my family time, and doing any fact checking that may be required.
 After I get all that information, I create a quote and I fully commit myself to the work because it was at my rate.

 Don’t be afraid to say no to buyers

-I often turn buyers away immediately when they talk about their budget because this sounds bad from the get go.
-This took me some years to master because I’d read about business and leaders who never let a sale walk away.
+I often turn buyers away immediately when they talk about their budget because this is red flag!
+This took me some years to master because I’d read about businesses and leaders who never let a sale get away.
 But truth be told, to each their own.
 Also, buyers can be very rude especially on Fiverr.
 You may sacrifice everything to do the gig and they give you a bad review, don’t mark the order complete, or request revisions that are outside of the original agreement.
-I’ve said no and/or cancelled jobs I completed at rates of $300.
-Sometimes its not worth the headache and the early you get this sense the better.
+I’ve said no and/or cancelled jobs I completed at rates of over $300.
+Sometimes its not worth the headache and the earlier you get this sense the better.

 In closing, at this point you should be better equipped to not only understand but also tap into how to make money on Fiverr.
 Remember find your motivation, whether it is the need to make more money, side hustle, part-time, full-time income, etc. Once you have the motivation keep that at the forefront of your approach.
 When you don’t want to read another How to Make Money on Fiverr related article, then go back to your motivation which is your “why” and keep on pushing.